 You might also experience a mild fever or a headache, although these symptoms are not as common.

-As a general rule, flu comes on faster.
+As a general rule, the flu comes on faster.
 It causes:

 "Flu can be very serious in pregnancy and that's why it's important if you’re pregnant and you’ve got a high temperature or a cough that's not going away or you’re feeling generally unwell that you see your midwife or doctor," says Dr Ellie.